 The Master's Entry Program in Nursing, a three-year accelerated program leading to a Master of Science degree in nursing, is for persons without previous nursing preparation but who hold a baccalaureate (bachelor's) degree in another field.
 For Graduates holding specialized bachelor's degrees (e.g., Bachelor of Fine Arts--BFA) please review the requirements page to determine if you will meet UCSF's MEPN admissions baccalaureate requirements.

 Graduates of this program are prepared as “advanced practice nurses,” which is a registered nurse with graduate academic preparation and advanced clinical skills that qualify her/him as an expert in a defined area of knowledge and practice.
-The advanced practice nurse's role incorporates the functions of clinician, educator, consultant, and/or researcher.
+The advanced practice nurse's role incorporates the functions of clinician, educator, health policy expert, consultant, and/or researcher.

 You must learn which MS specialty area includes the advance practice role that is right for you.
 The specialty area that you select is the main focus of the criteria used during the application screening process.